emacs-mirror/emacs/mps/manual/source/pool/index.rst

    management>` :term:`reclaim` :term:`unreachable` blocks?

-2. Is it acceptable for the MPS to :term:`move <moving memory manager>` blocks in memory and to place :term:`barriers <barrier (1)>` on blocks?
+2. Is it acceptable for the MPS to :term:`move <moving memory manager>` blocks in memory and to place :term:`barriers (1)` on blocks?
 (For example, it might not be acceptable to move a block if it has been passed to :term:`foreign code` that remembered its location.)

-3. Do your blocks contain :term:`references <reference>` to blocks stored in automatically managed pools (including references to other blocks in the same pool, if it's automatically managed)?
-And if so, are these references :term:`exact <exact reference>`, :term:`ambiguous <ambiguous reference>` or :term:`weak <weak reference (1)>`?
+3. Do your blocks contain :term:`references` to blocks stored in automatically managed pools (including references to other blocks in the same pool, if it's automatically managed)?
+And if so, are these references :term:`exact <exact reference>`, :term:`ambiguous
+   <ambiguous reference>` or :term:`weak <weak reference (1)>`?

 Second, look up your answers in this table to find the recommended pool class to use: